ku21fan/COO-Comic-Onomatopoeia/README.md

 2. COO is a challenging text dataset.
 Detecting the onomatopoeia region and capturing the intended meaning of truncated texts are very difficult.
-If a model can recognize comic onomatopoeias, we expect that the model can also recognize other less difficult texts.
+**If a model can recognize comic onomatopoeias, we expect that the model can also recognize other less difficult texts.**
 We hope our work will encourage studies on more irregular texts and further improve text detection, recognition, and link prediction methods. <br>

+3. In text detection and recognition tasks, researchers use various datasets to validate their methods.
+We hope COO can also help validate their methods.

 <br>
 <p align="center">